JeffWeinell/REEs/README.md

 You can follow the instructions [here](https://www.ncbi.nlm.nih.gov/books/NBK279671/), or use the REEs ```blast.install``` function to install BLAST to the REEs package directory.
 The ```blast.install``` method is convenient because you wont need to explicitely specify the path to the directory holding BLAST executables when using the REEs ```blast``` function.
 However, you will need to run ```blast.install``` after each time you upgrade or reinstall REEs.

 ```
+# Reminder: if you closed/reoponed R, remember to set .libPaths() when using a non-default R library location.

 # Load REEs
 library(REEs)